 We are members of the SAC Premium Cattle Health Scheme (PCHS).
 The Scheme is organised and supervised by Veterinary Services of the Scottish Agricultural College in partnership with practising veterinary surgeons.

-Cattle entered for the Stirling and Carlisle sales are routinely tested for BVD, Leptospirosis, IBR and Johne’s prior to leaving the farm.
-For our customer’s protection and reassurance, sale cattle are vaccinated for BVD, Leptospirosis, and IBR (with a marker vaccine).
+Cattle entered for the Stirling and Carlisle sales are routinely tested for BVD, Leptospirosis and IBR prior to leaving the farm.
+For our customer’s protection and reassurance, sale cattle are then vaccinated for BVD, Leptospirosis, and IBR (with a marker vaccine).

 We are happy to undertake export qualifying tests for overseas clients if required.

 Johne’s Disease – Risk Level One.

-Every adult in both the Angus and Beef Shorthorn herds is tested annually for Johne’s.
+Every adult animal in both the pedigree and commercial herds is tested annually for Johne’s.

-All breeding females in the Chapelton herds have been BVD vaccinated for over a decade and each year we test the calf crop to check for the presence of antibodies.
+All breeding females in the Chapelton pedigree and commercial herds have been BVD vaccinated for over a decade and each year we test the calf crop to check for the presence of antibodies.
 Each sale animal is vaccinated for the protection and confidence of our customers.

 IBR – Herd Vaccinating

 All sale animals are tested for IBR and the results declared.

-The Chapelton herds are in a four-yearly testing frequency area for TB.
+The Chapelton herds are in a four-yearly testing area for TB.
 Our most recent test was carried out in December 2014.
 This test was successfully completed with no TB recorded.